the-reefshark/tp/docs/team/duynguyen24501.md

     * **Enhancements to existing features**:
          * Separate the code implementations between Kanban board view and List view.
-         * Improve the Ui visuals of Kanban board view.
+         * Improve the UI visuals of Kanban board view.

     * **Project management**:
          * As in-charge of Scheduling and Tracking, I set up four milestones with appropriate delivery for each, created required labels/tags, monitored to create and assign Github issues to relevant members.
 Additionally, I ensured that no issues are expired in a specified milestone.
 To achieve this, I would inform my teammates when they had not finished the assigned tasks right after the internal deadline.